PaulleDemon/Django-SAAS-Boilerplate/readme.md

 - extend `base.html` to have the same footer and header.

 ### Adding title, description to page
-To add title to a page use the following tags
+To add title and meta tags to a page use the following tags
 ```py
 {% block title %}lorem impsum {% endblock title %}
 {% block description %}lorem impsum{% endblock description %} #meta description